All 15 Journey Albums in Order of Release Date

 10. Open Arms

-Escape, stylized as E5C4P3 on the album cover, marks the pinnacle of Journey’s musical journey.
-This seventh studio album, released on July 17, 1981, via Columbia Records, soared to the top of the American Billboard 200 chart.
-A true chart-topping sensation, Escape boasts an impressive quartet of Billboard Hot 100 singles, including the iconic anthem ‘Don’t Stop Believin’ (no. 9), ‘Who’s Crying Now’ (no. 4), ‘Still They Ride’ (no. 19), and the heartfelt ballad ‘Open Arms’ (no. 2).
-This rock masterpiece also gifted the airwaves with the enduring classic ‘Stone in Love.’
-In July 2021, the RIAA certified it as diamond, solidifying its status as Journey’s most successful studio album and second most successful overall, following only behind their Greatest Hits compilation.
+In a word, Escape—stylized as E5C4P3 on the album cover—was the epitome of Journey’s musical career.
+This seventh studio album, released on 17 July 1981 via Columbia Records, reached number one on the American Billboard 200 chart.
+Here is the bona fide chart-topping sensation, equipped with an impressive quartet of Billboard Hot 100 singles: the classic anthem “Don’t Stop Believin'” (no. 9), “Who’s Crying Now” (no. 4), “Still They Ride” (no. 19), and the heart-rending ballad “Open Arms” reaching No. 2.
+This rock opus also bestowed the airwaves with another immortal classic, ‘Stone in Love.’
+With the RIAA certifying it diamond in July 2021, it became Journey’s most successful studio album and the second most overall successful album, only behind their greatest hits package.

 journey albums Frontiers image